jlbradley1844/jlbradley1844.github.io/_drafts/spirituality-definition.md

 only one we may reside in.
 As for our experience in the physical realm, it is "metaphoric."
 It is a physical world in which we develop ourselves spiritually.
-Regrettably, your dog Spot is entirely physical, and will cease to exist upon his death :-(
+Regrettably, your dog Spot is entirely physical, and will cease to exist upon his death (*sad noises*).

-Baha'i writings around the any parallel spiritual universe are otherwise circumscribed.
+Baha'i writings describing such a parallel spiritual universe are otherwise circumscribed.
 However, the writings are very clear to distinguish entities that reside on the spiritual plane, and distinguish them from materialistic concerns.
 For example, take the concept of "Angels," a spiritual entity present